Advanced Ancient Acropolis

 - The Mound Builders around the Mississipi River had elaborate agriculture and trade networks, in support of a chiefdom system probably somewhat similar to feudalism.
 They fed a population of tens or even hundreds of thousands, despite only using copper for ornaments—they did all that with stone tools (and no wagons).
 The Mound Builders were so advanced 19th century Anglo-Americans assumed their earthworks must've been the work of Ancient Astronauts or Atlantis, because they didn't believe any Native Americans were capable of that level of engineering.

-- The Olmec, best known for their colossal sculptures, probably laid the foundations for all later Mesoamerican civilizations, having innovated the "ball game", civic design, mathematical concepts and agricultural techniques, and probably also a great deal of cosmology (they originated ritual bloodletting, for example, although we have no evidence they actually practiced human sacrifice—that's their successor, the "Epi-Olmec", who also were one of only two New World cultures with writing).
+- The Olmec, best known for their colossal sculptures, probably laid the foundations for all later Mesoamerican civilizations, having innovated the "ball game", civic design, mathematical concepts and agricultural techniques, and probably also a great deal of cosmology (they originated ritual bloodletting, for example, although we have no evidence they actually practiced human sacrifice—that's their successor, the "Epi-Olmec".
 No one's sure why the Olmec declined, although we can assume they abandoned their urban sites because their decline, whatever caused it, meant they no longer had the resources to maintain cities.

-- The Classic Maya, and to a lesser extent the early Postclassic (most famously the Postclassic center Chichen Itzá), had an extremely complex urban civilization and the only decipherable written language in the New World (one of only two true writing systems in the Americas).
-We do know why the Maya collapsed at the end of the Classic: what in the Old World was the "Medieval Warm Period" was, in the New, a catastrophic drought that wiped out cultures all over the hemisphere.
+- The Classic Maya, and to a lesser extent the early Postclassic (most famously the Postclassic center Chichen Itzá), had an extremely complex urban civilization and the only decipherable written language in the New World.

 - Teotihuacan, whose name (in the Aztec language Nahuatl) is the very dramatic "Place of the birth of the gods", is a giant abandoned metropolis.
 Even more significantly its Maya name means "Place of Reeds", which is the homeland of the Aztecs' ancestors, the Toltecs ("Reed-people").
 Only, we're pretty sure the people who built Teotihuacan weren't anyone related to the Toltecs, but either the Totonacs (who claim they built it, and the Aztecs agree with them), or, as all the archaeological and linguistic evidence indicates, a Mixe-Zoquean group; more confusingly everyone seems to have been represented in the city, it had distinct ethnic neighborhoods, so it's very difficult to pin down as "a city of the X people".